Nano Reid: Artistic career

 Nano Reid's sister had taken over the family pub, to which she was a regular visitor while living primarily in Dublin.
 In Dublin she shared a house with her friend Patricia Hutchins.
 After WWII, Nano Reid moved to Fitzwilliam Square, sharing with others, including Pearse Hutchinson.

 In 1950, Nano Reid and Norah McGuinness were selected to represent Ireland at the Venice Biennale of Art.
 This was the first time Irish artists participated in this international exhibition, which has been supported by the government of Ireland since then through a range of departments and agencies responsible for foreign affairs, arts and culture.

 The Arts Council of Northern Ireland's Chichester Street Gallery, Belfast was the venue for a collection of forty solo works in the summer of 1964.
 She had previously shown in Belfast as a guest of the Ulster Society of Women Artists and with the Irish Exhibition of Living Art.

-Drogheda, the home town of Nano Reid, has not honored her by naming a street, a bridge, or a gallery in her memory.